 The Children's Mercy Hospitals and Clinics' Clinical Child/Pediatric Psychology Internship Training Program was first accredited by the American Psychological Association in December 1994.
 Its most recent site visit was in 2010 and the program was successfully re-accredited for an additional seven years.

 The program is located within the Division of Developmental and Behavioral Sciences in the Department of Pediatrics.
 The clinic is an on-site, hospital-based multidisciplinary clinic.
-This location was chosen expressly because it would provide the intern with a wide variety of professional experiences in a major children's hospital that provides all of the subspecialty care currently recognized in the field of pediatrics, with patients from all socioeconomic, ethnic, and cultural backgrounds, as well as a wide variety of psychological services.
+This location provides the intern with a wide variety of professional experiences in a major children's hospital.
+Children’s Mercy offers all areas of subspecialty care currently recognized in the field of pediatrics and serves patients from a variety of socioeconomic, ethnic, and cultural backgrounds.

-The Division of Developmental and Behavioral Sciences has included in its budget stipends for at least three pre-doctoral psychology interns and at least two post-doctoral fellows.
+The Division of Developmental and Behavioral Sciences has included in its budget stipends for at least three pre-doctoral psychology interns and at least three post-doctoral fellows.

 Clinical Child Psychology Track